Ambrisentan

 • other treatments for PAH.

-There are a number of medicines that should not be taken when you are taking ambrisentan (see Precautions).
-There are also separate information sheets for the medicines mentioned above.
+There are a number of medicines that should not be taken when you are taking ambrisentan.

 How long is the treatment continued?

 Do not stop taking ambrisentan without first talking to your doctor.
-If your doctor does decide to stop the treatment you may need to reduce the dose gradually before you stop the medicine completely.
+If your doctor decides to stop the treatment, you may need to reduce the dose gradually before you stop the medicine completely.

 Are there any side effects?

 Most people who take ambrisentan do not experience side effects.
-Tell your doctor if you are concerned about possible side effects.
-A reduction in dose may minimise the side effects so that you can continue to have this treatment.
+Tell your doctor if you are worried about possible side effects.
+Having a lower dose may reduce side effects so that you can continue taking ambrisentan.

 Most common possible side effects